Saint Amelia, Queen of Hungary

-Saint Amelia, Queen of Hungary is an oil painting by Paul Delaroche, from 1831-1834.
-It was investigated in 2016 by the BBC TV programme Fake or Fortune?, and held in a private collection.
+Saint Amelia, Queen of Hungary is an oil painting by Paul Delaroche, from 1831 to 1834.
+It was investigated in 2016 by the BBC TV programme Fake or Fortune?, and is held in a private collection.

 Lost work

-A painting of Saint Amelia by French history painter Paul Delaroche was commissioned in 1831 by Queen Marie-Amélie, wife of Louis Philippe, King of the French.
+A painting of Saint Amelia by French history painter Paul Delaroche was commissioned to the artist in 1831 either by the last king of France, Louis Philippe I, for his wife Queen Marie-Amélie, or by the queen herself.
 The work was exhibited at the Salon of 1834 in Paris.
 In 1837, the painting was recorded as being hung in the Royal Chapel at the Tuileries Palace in Paris, and it was copied in an engraving by Paolo Mercuri.
 It was also reproduced as the main panel in a stained glass window for the Queen's private chapel at the Château d'Eu.
 A preparatory drawing in chalk, graphite and watercolour is held by the British Museum.
-The original painting was believed to be lost.
+The original painting had been believed to be lost.